Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Models from gauging symmetries

 More generally, we may construct a broad family of stabilizer Hamiltonians of the form Eq.~\eqref{eq:Hamiltonian}, with

 where $c_{i',j'}$ and $d_{i',j'}\in\mathbb{Z}_N$ specify the powers of Pauli matrices on the lattice edges.
-We assume only finitely many of the coefficients $c_{i',j'}$ and $d_{i',j'}$ are nonzero, ensuring that each stabilizer is locally supported on the lattice and the Hamiltonian remains local.
-We refer to them as \textit{qudit bivariate-bicycle (BB) codes}, which generalize the qubit BB codes introduced in Ref.~\cite{Bravyi2024} to the $\mathbb{Z}_N$ setting.
+We assume only finitely many of the coefficients $c_{i',j'}$ and $d_{i',j'}$ are nonzero, ensuring that each stabilizer is locally supported on the lattice.
+We refer to them as \textit{qudit BB codes}, which generalize the qubit BB codes introduced in Ref.~\cite{Bravyi2024} to the $\mathbb{Z}_N$ setting.

-If $c_{i',j'}=0$ for $j'=0$ and $d_{i',j'}=0$ for $i'=0$, we refer to this type of BB code as product codes, since they can be constructed from the tensor product of two classical codes from the quantum computing perspective.
-Explicitly, the stabilizers of product codes take the form
+If $c_{i',j'}=0$ for $j'\neq 0$ and $d_{i',j'}=0$ for $i'\neq 0$, we refer to this type of BB code as a \textit{hypergraph product (HGP) code}, since it arises from two classical codes via a tensor product construction in quantum error correction~\cite{Tillich2014}.
+Explicitly, the stabilizers of HGP codes take the form

 Both \( H_{\operatorname{WCF}} \) and \( H_{\operatorname{DCY}} \) are special cases of this family.
 The WCF model is obtained by setting \( c_{00} = d_{00} = -a \) and \( c_{10} = d_{01} = 1 \), with all other $c_{i',j'}$ and $d_{i',j'}$ set to zero.
 The DCY model, on the other hand, corresponds to \( c_{00} = d_{00} = a \), \( c_{10} = d_{01} = -(a + 1) \), and \( c_{20} = d_{02} = 1 \), with all remaining parameters vanishing.